xyyuhans/about/index.md

 - GPA: 3.82/4
 - Interested in RF (radio frequency) and embedded systems

-## Projects
+## Course projects

-Fine-tune BERT models for semantic search
+Fine-tune BERT models for semantic search in Scalable Machine Learning and Deep Learning Deploy image classification models on edge with partner in Research Methodology and Scientific Writing Hands-on experience of CNN, RNN, Transformer, GNN, Autoencoder, and GAN in Deep Learning D

 <!-- ### Footer